 Caroline Jany, The Aspen Institute

-Caroline Hopper is the Managing Director for the Citizenship and American Identity Program, she manages initiatives focused on the challenge of sustaining strong citizenship in America and coherent national identity in an age of demographic flux and severe inequality.
+Caroline Jany is the Managing Director for the Citizenship and American Identity Program.
+She manages initiatives focused on the challenge of sustaining strong citizenship in America and coherent national identity in an age of demographic flux and severe inequality.
 Caroline joined the Aspen Institute in 2014, and brings experience and passion for advancing human rights and social justice in the United States and around the world.

 The Aspen Institute is a nonpartisan forum for values-based leadership and the exchange of ideas.
 The Aspen Institute Citizenship and American Identity Program focuses on the challenge of sustaining strong citizenship in America and coherent